DIY Touring: How To Plan A Music Tour And Make ItHappen

 What should you do during and after the tour?

 Now that you’ve organised everything ready to go on tour, all you have to do is.. well, go on the tour!
-But there are a few things you still need to keep in mind: Touring provides you with the opportunity to record regular live music footage, which you can use to promote your music later!
+But there are a few things you still need to keep in mind.
+Touring provides you with the opportunity to record regular live music footage, which you can use to promote your music later!
 Just look at big names such as Taylor Swift, who published footage from her 1989 Tour on Apple Music.
-Concert footage gives people a taste of what your shows are like and might even convince them to book tickets for an upcoming show, or on your next tour!
+Concert footage gives people a taste of what your shows are like.
+It might even convince them to book tickets for an upcoming show, or on your next tour!
 Make sure you get as much content as possible.
 You want to use this in your portfolio, EPK, on your website and of course to post regular updates on social media.
 This will keep your fanbase engaged and eager to know what’s happening next!

+We hope this article has helped you learn how to plan a music tour!
 Stuck looking for people to collaborate with?
 Try Music Gateway and take advantage of our global community of creatives.
 Here, you can create a project to let people know that you’re on the lookout for a tour manager, session musician, or even someone to design your merch!

 If you haven’t already, take advantage of our no-strings-attached 14 day free trial.